nickwallen/metron-ui-blog/README.md

 3. Find the visualization that you would like to add.

 4. Scroll to the bottom of the dashboard to find the visualization that was added.
 From here you can resize and move the visualization as needed.

+### Summary

+At this point you should be comfortable customizing a dashboard as you add new sources of telemetry to Metron.
+This article introduced Metron's default dashboard that is built upon Kibana 4.
+It covered the elements present in the dashboard and how you can extend the dashboard for your own purposes.